advancedroboticsaws/angel/README.md

 Check all the hardware setup !!

 Here we regard motor-control module as a motor **JGB37 3530B** + base driver **vnh5019**.
-Also, both motor-control module must be connected to mega2560.
+Also, both motor-control module for each wheel must be connected to mega2560.

 Mark the following checklist yourself when you finish each setup.